The decisive final one hundred days of World War I and the important role played by Canadian Corps.

 It wasn’t long before he realized that the opportunities he had been dreaming of were not to be found and so he would have to rely on teaching to earn a living.
 After receiving his British Columbia certification he landed a job teaching on Vancouver Island and it was there in May of 1897 that he joined the Canadian Militia.
 He started at the lowest rank, gunner, in the 5th (British Columbia) Field Artillery Regiment.

-It was also in 1897 the he would change the spelling of his name to Currie, the rumor being that he didn’t like being the object of jokes about spicy Indian food.
-He continued to teach and work part-time in the militia but he was becoming increasing dissatisfied with his prospects as a teacher, and in 1899 stomach issues left him briefly hospitalized.
-After this he decided to abandon teaching and try his luck as an insurance salesman in Victoria.
+It was also in 1897 that he would change the spelling of his name to Currie, the rumour being that he didn’t like being the object of jokes about spicy Indian food.
+He continued to teach and work part-time in the militia but he was becoming increasingly dissatisfied with his prospects as a teacher, and in 1899 stomach issues left him briefly hospitalized.
+After this, he decided to abandon teaching and try his luck as an insurance salesman in Victoria.

 Meanwhile, when war broke out the senior Hughes began handing out plum command positions within the 1st Division and he would offer Currie, his son’s CO, command of the 2nd Brigade.
 Although he considered it, Currie decided that it would be best to remain in Victoria in order to address his dire financial situation.
 But he would later change his mind after he was approached by Garnet Hughes, who convinced him to accept the position.
 Currie was promoted to Brigadier General in late September of 1914 and soon after left for England with the rest of the 1st Division.